wso2/performance-apim/README.md

 jmeter2_ssh_host | The ssh host for the JMeter Server 02 apim_heap_size | Heap Size in GBs

-After changing parameters, the performance tests can be started from the script in the JMeter Client server as shown in above diagram.
+After changing parameters, the performance tests can be started from the script in the JMeter Client node as shown in above diagram.
 It's recommended to run the tests in `nohup` mode.

 For example: